Ayaf-Bless/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # All about pointers and string
-a complexe topic such a this must clearly be understood
+a complexe topic such as this must clearly be understood